 A contributor with two responsibilities is not two people

 The first thing that made me squint at the illustration in the post was a claim that there were somehow 15 people from Acquia that were "Drupal decision makers and top contributors", but I could not account for anywhere near that many people who worked for Acquia in the categories described.
 Then I squinted more and noticed that there were two people counted for Chapter Three -- a Drupal core branch maintainer and, separately, a top 10 Drupal 8 contributor.
 Huh?
-While alexpott does enough work for two people, there are not actually two alexpotts (oh if only!).
+There is only one such individual at Chapter Three (alexpott).

 The original graph is labeled as indicating the number of "individuals" in key roles, but many people are counted twice or even three times.